garg02/custom-metric-reporter-gcp/README.md

 For each pair in the file, the key becomes the name of the custom metric, and ***the value becomes part of the label of the custom metric*** (and not the actual value of the custom metric).
 While it may seem counterintuitive to store the value as a label, we want to join/align the metrics to an instance's CPU/GPU/IO usage.
 Therefore, we would benefit from storing the value as metric "metadata" rather than the number itself.

 ### Before Starting
-1. Install Golang on your instance
+1. Install Golang and Git on your instance

-        sudo apt install -y golang-go
+        sudo apt install -y golang-go git-all
 2. Install Google Ops agent

         curl -sSO https://dl.google.com/cloudagents/add-google-cloud-ops-agent-repo.sh